Clustering and Semi-Supervised Classification for Clickstream Data via Mixture Models: Background

-\cite{mcnicholas16a} traces the origin of the relationship between mixture models and unsupervised learning to the question of defining a cluster, where \cite{tiedeman55} and \cite{wolfe63} suggest using mixture models for this purpose.
-Some early work using (Gaussian) mixture models for clustering can be found in \cite{wolfe65},\cite{baum70},\cite{scott71} and \cite{orchard72}.
+where $\bvtheta=\{\pi_1,\pi_2,\ldots,\pi_G,{\boldsymbol \theta}_1,{\boldsymbol \theta}_2,\ldots,{\boldsymbol \theta}_G\}$ and $\pig>0$, with $\sum_{g=1}^G\pi_g=1$, is the $g$th mixing proportion. \cite{mcnicholas16a} traces the origin of the relationship between mixture models and unsupervised learning to the question of defining a cluster, where \cite{tiedeman55} and \cite{wolfe63} suggest using mixture models for this purpose.
+Some early work using (Gaussian) mixture models for clustering can be found in \cite{wolfe65}, \cite{baum70}, \cite{scott71} and \cite{orchard72}.
 The relative simplicity of the Gaussian mixture model, i.e., where each $f_g(\bfx~|~{\boldsymbol \theta}_g)$ is Gaussian, made it the dominant approach until relatively recently.
-In the last few years, however, there has been significant interest in the use of non-Gaussian mixture models for unsupervised and semi-supervised learning, e.g., work on mixtures of asymmetric distributions by \cite{lin10,vrbik12,lee13b,lee14,vrbik14,franczak14,lin14,dang15}, and \cite{ohagan16}.
-The thus far limited work on mixtures of Markov models for streaming data, see \cite{cadez03} and \cite{Melny16}, is another example of departure from Gaussian mixtures.
+In the last few years, however, there has been significant interest in the use of non-Gaussian mixture models for unsupervised and semi-supervised learning, e.g., work on mixtures of asymmetric distributions by \cite{lin10}, \cite{vrbik12,vrbik14}, \cite{lee14}, \cite{franczak14}, \cite{ohagan16}, \cite{smcnicholas17}, \cite{tang18}, and \cite{tortora19}.
+The, thus far limited, work on mixtures of Markov models for streaming data \citep{cadez03,Melny16} is another example of departure from Gaussian mixtures.

-One application of mixture models is in the area of clustering and classification.
+One common application of mixture models is in the area of clustering and classification \citep[see][for a review]{mcnicholas16b}.
 In a typical classification problem, some observations have known group memberships, whereas some observations are unlabelled.
 Semi-supervised classification makes use of both the labelled and unlabelled points when building a classifier.
-In unsupervised classification, also known as cluster analysis, it is often the case that all observations are unlabelled; however, it can also be used when some observations are labelled.
-In such situations, unsupervised classification can be performed in two different ways.
-The first is to simply ignore the labelled observations so that only the unlabelled observations are used, whereas the second is to treat all of the observations (including the labelled observations), as unlabelled.
-When classification is performed using a mixture model, it is known as model-based classification.
+In clustering, it is often the case that all observations are unlabelled; however, clustering can also be used when some observations are labelled.
+In this latter case, clustering may be performed in two different circumstances: when the labelled observations are treated as unlabelled or when the labelled observations are discarded.
+When clustering is performed using a mixture model, it is known as model-based clustering.

-Over the years, numerous definitions of a cluster or group have been provided in the literature, and there is no one agreed upon definition.
-A comprehensive history of this subject can be found in \cite{mcnicholas16b}.